SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/persons-and-organizations/employees.md

 ---
-title: crmscript-employees
+uid: crmscript_employees
-description: Employees (internal)
+title: Employees (internal)
+description: The associate database table represents employees, resources, and other users - except for external persons.
-author:
+author: Bergfrid Skaara Dias
-so.date:
+so.date: 11.02.2021
-keywords:
-so.topic:
+keywords: CRMScript, employees, associate so.topic: concept
 ---

 # Employees (internal)

 The **associate** database table represents employees, resources, and other users - except for external persons.
 It is an MDO list item table and has therefore not a corresponding CRMScript class.

 Yet, this table is important for understanding and navigating the relationship between a person and their user account as well as the relationship between employees at the organization running the CRM system and the external parties they interact with.